oskarth/experiments.oskarth.com/content/srspractice.md

 up speaking German pronouns and cases will be ingrained, because you've dealt with sentences that depended on them for so long.

-What about things that are not naturally over-learned, for whatever reason?
+What about skills that are not naturally over-learned, for whatever reason?
+Perhaps you only use JavaScript, SQL or Awk every now and then.
 Can we learn things once and easily maintain that skill?

+As I refined my experiments, I became curious about the possibility of retaining know-how (techne, or skills) using techniques that are usually used for know-what (episteme, or facts).
+The line between the two is sometimes blurry, but one distinction is that one can be codified and described, whereas the other is often implicit or "silent".
+For example, the capital of France is Paris is know-what, whereas knowing how to hammer a nail into a piece of wood at angle is know-how.

+One thought that tickled my imagination is that as we are programming, we often make the same mistakes, or forget to ask ourselves certain questions that would let us get to the core of the problem.
+Perhaps it is possibly to reprogram oneself to remember these things, thus aiding in know-how fluency.
+At one extreme you have things like remembering standard library functions or syntax, and at another you have generalized heuristics about how to think about certain classes of problems in terms of trade offs, invariants to check, problem solving techniques etc.

 ## Spaced repetition background